BoboJD/Salesforce-Tools/README.md

 cp -r fflib-apex-common/sfdx-source/apex-common/test/* force-app/fflib/
 ```

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgements

 This project includes code from the salesforce.com, Inc. repository which is licensed under the BSD-3-Clause license.
+The full license text is included in the LICENSE file.

+This project includes code from FinancialForce.com, Inc., which is licensed under terms similar to the BSD-3-Clause license.
 The full license text is included in the LICENSE file.